amyawu/amyawu.github.io/GITHUB_PAGES_DEPLOYMENT.md

 2. **Created GitHub Actions workflow** (`.github/workflows/deploy.yml`):
    - Automatically builds your Jekyll site
    - Deploys to GitHub Pages
-   - Runs on every push to main branch
+   - Runs on every push to master branch

 3. **Added `.nojekyll` file:**
    - Tells GitHub Pages not to process with Jekyll